NoodleSeed-com/seedspec/README.md

 - **Smart Defaults**: Production patterns built-in, override only when needed
 - **Full Stack**: One specification drives all application layers
 - **Tech Independent**: Target any modern technology stack
+- **Maps Integration**: Built-in support for location-based features and mapping

 ## 🎯 Smart Defaults